 Using Shape, Pattern and Texture

-Utilise them as basic elements of composition when they support
+Utilise them as basic elements of composition when they support and strengthen your image

 In most photographs you will find that the greatest point of interest is a particular subject - a person or an object and as such we can say they are "subject oriented".